 - Bluetooth wireless audio streaming to a compatible speaker or set of headphones

-LG’s SM9000 delivered very good picture performance with the exception of contrast ratio.
+LG’s SM9000 delivered very good picture performance with the exception of the contrast ratio.
 It’s not that contrast was bad; it just didn’t have the extended range needed to produce deep and highly saturated black levels.
 The culprit for this deficiency was the TV’s IPS panel.
-IPS panels are great with color reproduction and wide angle viewing setups, but do suffer from contrast and color saturation loss, and the SM9000 was definitely no exception to this anomaly.
+IPS panels are great with color reproduction and wide-angle viewing setups but do suffer from contrast and color saturation loss, and the SM9000 was definitely no exception to this anomaly.

-Personally I would like to see LG switch to VA panels, at least on some of their TV models; this move would most certainly put an end to the contrast issues in their LED/LCD TVs.
+Personally, I would like to see LG switch to VA panels, at least on some of their TV models; this move would most certainly put an end to the contrast issues in their LED/LCD TVs.
 So in the meantime, if you desire inky black levels while watching TV in a completely dark room, then you won’t be truly satisfied with this TV and may want to look elsewhere.
 A good alternative (although more costly) would be one of LG’s OLED models such as the C9 OLED 4K TV, which is capable of outstanding contrast and black-level performance.

-On the other hand, if you plan on doing the majority of your TV watching in a well-lit or moderately lit room, then the lack of contrast and black levels will mostly go unnoticed under these conditions as the room lighting will affect the appearance of these picture metrics and cause them to appear much better than they actually are.
+Nevertheless, if you plan on doing the majority of your TV watching in a well-lit or moderately lit room, then the SM9000’s lack of contrast and black levels will mostly go unnoticed under these conditions, as the room lighting will affect the appearance of these picture metrics and cause them to appear much better than they actually are.